 Instructions

-- To prep the molds, stretch the edges of each cup so that the chocolate pulls away from the silicone.
-Then turn the mold over onto a towel or parchment paper and gently push on the top of the dome so that the chocolate bombs release from the mold.
-Next, put the bombs back into the mold so you can fill them.
-This will make it a lot easier when it's time to take them out of the silicone for good.
+- Remove the chocolate spheres from the molds.
+Save half of your chocolate molds for Step 6.
+For the other 50%, remove the spheres from each chocolate mold.
+Stretch the edges of each silicon mold cup so that the chocolate pulls away from the silicone.
+Then turn the mold over onto a baking sheet or parchment paper and gently push on the top of the dome so that the chocolate half-spheres release from the mold.
+Next, put the half-spheres back into the mold so you can fill them.
+This will make it a lot easier when it's time to take them out of the chocolate bomb mold for good.

 I’m going to be making these tomorrow while staring at the falling snow.
 Which combination have you tried?
 Let me know in the comments below!